 Wait times exploration

-This exploration tool allows you to slice and dice the wait times data in many different ways.
+This exploration tool allows you to slice and dice wait times data in many different ways.

 Calculations include:

-– Wait time distribution (by # or by % of service episodes, to either 1st or 3rd activity)
+– Wait time distribution (by number or by percentage of service episodes, to either first or third inscope activity)

-– Average days to either 1st or 3rd activity
+– Average days to either first or third inscope activity

-– % seen within X days (either 1st or 3rd activity)
+– Percentage seen within X days (to first or third inscope activity)

 Filters include: